 Season salmon on both sides with 1/2 salt and 1/8 tsp black pepper.
 Grate 1 tsp of lemon zest then squeeze 2 lemons for 4 Tbsp lemon juice.

-Add seasoned salmon and cook uncovered on the first side 3-4 minutes until golden brown then flip and cook another 2 to 3 minutes or until fully cooked through with an internal temperature of 145˚F.
+Add seasoned salmon and cook uncovered on the first side 3-4 minutes until golden brown then flip salmon and cook another 2 to 3 minutes or until flaky and fully cooked through with an internal temperature of 145˚F.